 Here is a short list of a few writing projects that I’m preparing for publication, researching, or thinking about working on in the near(ish) future:

 A book manuscript called Japan, the American Occupation, and the Problem of Religious Freedom.
 The manuscript is currently undergoing revision and is under contract for the new Class 200 series at University of Chicago Press.

-A book chapter tentatively titled “Spirits as Mediums in Animated Media” that critiques the notion that animation and animism bear more than a superficial etymological connection.
+A book chapter tentatively titled “Spirit/Medium: A Critical Examination of the Putative Relationship between Anime and Animism” that critiques the notion that animation and animism bear more than a superficial etymological connection.
 The piece rejects the term “animism” in favor of alternative terminology that describes in more precise terms how anime directors and their audiences engage with illustrated worlds, nature, and spirits.

 A book chapter in Japanese on differential applications of international legal norms related to religious freedom, with a focus on religion and education in the United States and Japan.
 Under contract with Iwanami Press.